Logo

 Which do I use?

-My recommendation has always been to use the Asset Label field to track what physical label value is attached to an asset, as opposed to using the Fixed Asset ID (even if you choose to use the FA ID itself as the “Asset Label”).
+My recommendation has always been to use the Asset Label field to track what physical label value is attached to an asset, as opposed to using the Fixed Asset ID (even if users choose to use the FA ID itself as the "Asset Label").
 Here are some reasons why.

 • Asset ID naming conventions should be driven by Finance/Accounting in my opinion.
-The naming and patterns of naming should not be dictated by another department’s asset labelling needs.
-Most times, the number of assets that need labelling physically are only a subset of the overall Assets being tracked in the Fixed Asset module.
-Utilizing a different naming convention for one set of things because another department has a label requirement doesn’t make sense.
+The naming and patterns of naming should not be dictated by another department's asset labelling needs.
+Most times, the number of assets that need labelling physically is only a subset of the overall Assets being tracked in the Fixed Asset module.
+Utilizing a different naming convention for one set of things because another department has a label requirement doesn't make sense.

 • Example: in my company, computers are labelled with a naming convention that happens to include the operating system (W7 vs W10 in the name for instance).
 We’re in the middle of upgrades to Windows 10 and some machines will simply get upgraded, instead of a brand new computer being issued, which means the Asset Label & machine name will change, but from a Finance perspective, it’s the same Asset ID.
 Does changing the ID make sense in a situation like this?
 Not really, but tracking the list of computers by serial number and a process where IT informs Finance of which computers have label changes does make sense.

-I should also add that there are already other fields to track serial numbers of assets (under the arrow beside Manufacturer) so I’m specifically not talking about those here.
-Generally speaking, if there is an out of the box field intended to track a certain type of thing, like Serial Number or Model Number, I use it instead of hijacking another field for that purpose.
+I should also add that there are already other fields to track serial numbers of assets (under the arrow beside Manufacturer) so I'm specifically not talking about those here.
+Generally speaking, if there is an out-of-the-box field intended to track a certain type of thing, like Serial Number or Model Number, I use it instead of hijacking another field for that purpose.

 *PSTL = Professional Services Tools Library.
 This used to be a bunch of random tools that the Professional Services side of the GP team used to be for sale individually or used for addressing specific issues.
 At some point they were bundled into a library of tools and at a later point (10 years ago or so?), they were offered for free via PartnerSource download.